-Carl’s Jr. To Sell Burgers And Not Boobs Now
+Carl’s Jr. Ditches Sexy Ads In New Marketing Campaign

 However, in a millennial era, Carl’s Jr. is struggling to cope up and maintain its brand as a poll released in 2015 found their ads “offensive” or “irritating.”
 It might have been a great kick-off to attract consumers by using provocative ads as they target the “hungry young guy” market.
 But now, the chain wants to expand its demographic and target consumers of all ages in their fresh new campaign.

-According to Jason Norcross, executive creative director at 72andSunny, he said, “They’ve never really gotten credit for their quality, and we want that message to land with consumers.
+Jason Norcross, executive creative director at 72andSunny, said, “They’ve never really gotten credit for their quality, and we want that message to land with consumers.
 We want to reclaim their bona fides.
 It was time to evolve.
 Some of the product attributes got lost because people were too busy ogling girls.”

 The need to evolve has been a long time coming

 The new campaign would still involve the women ambassadors of the food chain; however, they would only now appear as cardboard cutouts and artwork.
 Aside from the ads, the brand wants to promote their product: burgers!
 They became well-known as the only one in the industry who offers made-from-scratch biscuits and grass-fed beef.
 The food chain has also made its own tagline to boot: “Pioneers of the great American burger.”
-It looks like Carl’s Jr. is serious about selling burgers and not boobs now.
+It looks like Carl’s Jr. is serious about selling more of the burger and less of the bosoms.

-Furthermore, Norcross added that the brand wants to delve into becoming a lower-priced alternative while keeping their excellent quality intact from other competitors.
+Furthermore, Norcross added that the brand wants to delve into becoming a lower-priced alternative while keeping their excellent quality intact.

 The Hardee character, as the face of the brand, would be incorporated into TV commercials, digital and social media, and in GIFs.
 The food chain’s uniforms, logo, menus, and packaging have also been transformed to give the brand a modern and contemporary touch.